DifferentiableUniverseInitiative/jax_cosmo/README.md

   - (Pull) requests for more features
   - Examples and notebooks of cool things that can be done with the code

 You can chime-in on any aspects of the design by proposing a PR to the [design document](design.md).
 The issue page is a good place to start, but don't hesitate to come chat in the Gitter room.

+This project follows the [All Contributors](https://allcontributors.org/) guidelines aiming at recognizing and valorizing contributions at any levels.

 ## Contributors ✨